arpit4521/Weather-App/Readme.md

 Encourages developers to contribute to the project.
 Provides guidelines for submitting issues, feature requests, and pull requests.

-License
-License Information:
-Clearly states the license under which the project is distributed.
-Includes a link to the full text of the license.

 Acknowledgements
 APIs Used:
 Acknowledges the weather API used to fetch weather data.